git/git.github.io/rev_news/drafts/edition-102.md

-  Junio replied to himself saying that a "--useless-time" option, or a "core.uselesstime" configuration variable to make timestamps only use UTC and be otherwise nearly meaningless could be Ok though, as they wouldn't have "privacy" in their name and wouldn't pretend to be a quality privacy feature.
+  Junio replied to himself saying that a "--useless-time" option, or a "core.uselesstime" configuration variable to make timestamps only use UTC and be otherwise nearly meaningless could be OK though, as they wouldn't have "privacy" in their name and wouldn't pretend to be a quality privacy feature.
 He laid out how such a feature could work, and noticed that features like `git log --since=...` wouldn't